akiross/PyConXRiddle/story.md

 team.
 When enough bits have been sent, the user can proceed to the next level.

- 1. User searches for old pages with various entry points, the correct one is like /old/stats.php
+ 1. User searches for old pages with various entry points, the correct one is like /wasp9/stats.php
  2. In that page there are statistics which are computer by querying the server for instance `<img src="stats.php?command=average&table=something" />`
  3. The user must try to query the page passing SQL commands and break in, getting any info he wants.
- 4. In the DB there is a table "hosts" with a couple of SSH addresses: one address shall not be reachable, while the other is the server address.
-	The user shall be able to connect and enstablish a connection which will yield a fixed answer (e.g. via nologin), this shall be sent in some way to the WASP guy that send you the message and you get a confirmation via comment in the source code.
-The answer should be like "unable to connect to http://(host that did not work):someport/ with user and password".
-	This exact string must be sent to WASP team.
+	- Select and Update queries are exposed via SQL injection, so user can query all the tables and update values. sqlite_sequence is exposed so one can get all the tables querying that table.
+ 4. In the DB there is a table "hosts" with some addresses: some addresses are bogus, while others will have an effect.
+A protocol is associated to every IP, so user can take action.
+One protocol is http, but the user has no clue he has to hijack that.
+In the table list, the counter table exposes a reset button which shows how to update the table via a reset button.
+ 5. After resetting, user can access the retrieve page to call the http host.
- 5. User must find a way to modify the table so that the server will connect to his host inside the network at a specified port.
-Doing so, user gets instructions on some code to break.
+ 6. The user must update the table so that retrieve page will connect to his host (must be the same subnet!) and post some data.
+	The data is a message from a WASP10 member that gives further instructions.
- 6. Find the agent: some undercover agents were infiltrated in pyconx, they are unaware of being manipolated by the AI (they are wearing QR-codes, each code is giving some points).
+ 7. Find the agent: some undercover agents were infiltrated in pyconx, they are unaware of being manipolated by the AI (they are wearing QR-codes, each code is giving some points).
-	When you convinced them that you met monty python, they will tell you that they received instructions via a message, the message is an e-mail with some text.
-The object of the message is a number, say NNN-NNN-NNN.

- 7. To actually pass this level, the user must access a physical terminal that is available at the conference and log in.
-	REM
-	REM From there, it must get the
-	REM private ssh key and upload it to the riddle game level.
-	REM
+ 8. Player must convince the unaware agent that there is an AI and that they got a message from monty python.
+They will show you their orders, received as an e-mail with a given number NNN-NNN-NNN.
+Then give you access to a terminal.
+Player shall go there to retrieve its IP, than he can connect to it and explore the contents via ssh.
+ 9. To make things harder, the server might disallow ssh password login :)
+	So player must install his ssh public key.
+Root access is not granted.

 ## Apparently the AI is using you to destroy the world

+FIXME player shall stay on the physical terminal the least time possible.
+      that terminal must contain messages and notes, nothing else.
+	  The AI "mind files" must be on another computer, the one with the boss.

 The physical terminal contains an image which helds some secret information (steganography): a public RSA key, just a few bits large.